 Applicants for admission to the William S. Boyd School of Law must:

-- Have earned an undergraduate degree from an accredited four-year college or university.
+- Have earned an undergraduate degree from an accredited four-year college or university, or be on track to graduate before law school classes begin.

 - Have taken the Law School Admissions Test (LSAT) or qualify for the LSAT-Alternate Admission Program.
 The test is given in June, July, September, November, January, and March.